-THR Awards Expert Scott Feinberg's Top 10 Films of 2011
+THR Awards Analyst Scott Feinberg's Top 10 Films of 2011

 Feinberg's personal favorites include a black-and-white silent, an old-school epic, an NC-17 character study, a Spanish-language thriller, and an unscripted love story.